bryab-edu/cse15l-lab-reports/report1.md

 # Lab Report 1 - Remote Access and FileSystem
 ## Using the `cd` command
-No arguments - nothing happens, no directory to change towards.
-Thus commands does nothing, not an error, waiting for argument.
+No arguments - Within `/home/lecture1/` directory, goes to previous directory `\home\`.
 Not an error.
 ```
 [user@sahara ~]$ cd
 [user@sahara ~]$